Day Designer Mini Planner Review

 6. Ideal week: Making it happen

-If you want to see what these looks like, that Day Designer website has printables so you can test them out before making them permanent.
+If you want to see what these look like, that Day Designer website has printables so you can test them out before making them permanent.
 Another thing I wish I knew before jumping in.

 Final Thoughts: